01 of 16

 05 of 16

 Solvang is a little bit of Denmark plopped in the middle of the Santa Ynez Valley about 45 miles northeast of Santa Barbara.
-It would be just about a 2-hour drive without traffic but is often closer to two and a half or more from LA.
+It would be just about a 2-hour drive without traffic, but is often closer to two and a half hours or more from LA.

-The city was founded in 1911, but it wasn't until 1946 that the community mandated that new construction sticks to the Scandinavian half-timbered architecture.
-Visiting the town now, it looks a lot like wandering the streets of a European village, with just as many touristy souvenir shops.
+The city was founded in 1911, but it wasn't until 1946 that the community mandated that new construction adhere to the aesthetic of Scandinavian half-timbered architecture.
+Visiting the town now, it looks a lot like wandering the streets of a European village—with just as many touristy souvenir shops.
 To learn more about Danish culture and the Danish roots of the town, visit the Elverhoj Museum.
 There's also a Hans Christian Anderson Museum in the upstairs of the Book Loft.

 The town is surrounded by the vineyards of the Santa Ynez Valley, many of which have tasting rooms in town.